-Web conference tools use technology such as video, audio, and chat to connect people and recreate that conference room experience – virtually.
+Web conferencing tools use technology such as video, audio, and chat to connect people and recreate that conference room experience – virtually.

 Now, maybe you’re exploring how to chart a path towards choosing the best web conferencing tool for your company, or perhaps you’re trying to figure out an alternative to what you’re already using.

 In this article, we’ll explore the dynamics of web conferencing, touching on:

 The key differences between web conferencing and video conferencing

 Features an ideal web conferencing provider should offer

 A snapshot of the best web conferencing tools

 Keep scrolling for more on web conferencing.